mroberts1/BOOTSTRA.386/manual/index.md

 The cheap motel I'm staying in is going to be torn down after the Loma Pieta earthquake and replaced with a mall.
 That will then get torn down and replaced with a 5-over-1 in 2028.
 Right now, however, it's $19.99/night.
 1983 prices, gotta love them.

-After landing the job I had a weekend to kill.
+After landing the job I have a weekend to kill.
 It's weird to walk around the place you grew up in and see a bunch of things you don't recognize.
 My favorite third-wave coffee house is a music store with the name "Sam Goody", in the distance all I see is smog and the most exotic foreign food I can find is sushi.

 There's all these details nobody talks about and you don't realize until you're there: people purchasing newspapers from newsstands or cigarette vending machines in diners with hazes of smoke on the ceilings.
 Even the cars.
 You think you know what the cars are going to be like.
-Did you know that not all cars had side-view mirrors on both sides?
+Did you know that not all cars have side-view mirrors on both sides?
 There's a bunch without them.
 And they're noisy.

 Even the lights are different.
 They have harsh bright glows and buzzing sounds, flickering like the lights in some kind of video game.
 And then there's the lack of phones of course.
 I've got mine back at the hotel room, sure, along with my modern laptop and USB power brick ...
 I wasn't going to travel completely empty-handed.